Long Beach Island: Notable locations

 To the south, in Beach Haven, the Fantasy Island Amusement Park is the only full-time location on the island with standard-fare amusement rides (including a classically designed carousel).
 Fantasy Island offers rides, games, food, live entertainment, and a family-style casino arcade.
 Entertainment, admission, and parking are free.
-The annual Festival Of The Sea carnival also makes an appearance at the St. Francis Community Church in Ship Bottom every August for one week per year.
+The annual Festival Of The Sea carnival also makes an appearance at the St. Francis Community Church in Brant Beach every August for one week per year.
 Lucille's Oh Fudge!
 Candies has a large salt water taffy display in front of its shop in Brant Beach, a candy that was first created in nearby Atlantic City.
 Lucille's candy also has a location on Route 72 in Manahawkin.
 Thundering Surf Water Park, the island's only water park, offers fun for all ages.
 With six water slides, a kids' area, a lazy river, miniature golf, and a Flow House, the water park is a popular attraction for families.

 Two significant commercial establishments are Schooner's Wharf/Bay Village, in Beach Haven, and Viking Village, in Barnegat Light.
 The latter includes numerous family-owned shops generally oriented toward the local fishing industry and the many fishing charter boats that set sail there, though a variety of handmade crafts can also be found.
 The former is geared more specifically toward the tourism industry, featuring a variety of eateries and more mainstream shops.
 Across from the Thundering Surf Water Park, Bay Village began in 1965 when John Maschal purchased a half-block around his shop "Country Kettle Fudge" — which had opened four years earlier — and developed it into the existing shopping area.
-When Bay Village opened, it adjoined the Lucy Evelyn, a 3 masted schooner that had been set on land and turned into a gift shop and museum.
+When Bay Village opened, it adjoined the Lucy Evelyn, a three-masted schooner that had been set on land and turned into a gift shop and museum.
 The Lucy Evelyn, 140' long with a 32' beam and 10' draft, built in 1917 in Harrington, Maine, burned to the ground in January 1972.
 It was replaced by a building that resembles a schooner.
 One of the original "Seaman's Shacks" that surrounded the Lucy Evelyn still remains on the north-western outskirts of Bay Village.
 The annual Chowderfest clam chowder competition is held at Schooner's Wharf/Bay Village in Beach Haven every October, drawing a significant influx of tourists during the off-season.
 For the past 20 years, island restaurants have competed in Manhattan and New England clam chowder categories.
-Recent winners include Stefano's Pizza and Pasta, Howard's Restaurant, Country Kettle Chowda, Buckalew's Restaurant and Tavern, and The Black Whale Bar and Fish House.
+Recent winners include Stefano's Pizza and Pasta, Howard's Restaurant, Country Kettle Chowda, Buckalew's Restaurant and Tavern, and the Black Whale Bar and Fish House.